robrwo/Object-Signature-Portable/README.md

     - JSON is a simple, text-based format.
 The output is not likely to change between module versions.
-    - Consistent encoding of integers are strings.
+    - Consistent encoding of integers and strings.
     - Classes can be extended with hooks for JSON serialization.
     - Speed is not a factor.